lucanovello/starter-express-prisma-jwt/docs/DEVELOPMENT.md

 ## Testing Setup

 Tests use a separate database to avoid conflicts with development data.
+Start Postgres first (`docker compose up -d db`) and ensure `.env.test` exists so the suite can create and migrate its own `_test` database.

 ### Run Tests